DgtlBureau/personiway_knowledge_hub/src/posts/hvac/Johnson-Controls-FX-PCX.md

 ---
-title: 'Johnson Controls FX-PCX4711-0'
+title: 'Johnson Controls FX-PCX'
-description: 'The Johnson Controls FX-PCX4711-0 is a programmable controller designed for HVAC systems.
+description: 'The Johnson Controls FX-PCX is a programmable controller designed for HVAC systems.
 It supports up to 4 inputs and 7 outputs with flexible configuration options for digital and analog signals.
 The controller operates with BACnet MS/TP or N2 communication protocols and is compatible with Facility Explorer systems.
 This compact controller is ideal for small to medium-sized control applications where versatility and reliable performance are required.'
 image: 'https://buildingcontrols-delta-store.s3.amazonaws.com/public/ultracommerce/product/transform/images/byUrlTitle/fxpcx47110/fxpcx47110.webp'
 date: '27-03-2025'
 readingTime: '3 min'